 - Are you experiencing packet loss from DMR-MARC?
 Well, stop and read this and you may understand the bigger reason why and it's not our fault.
 In fact, we have designed a workaround for World and NAm feeds for those bridges that face the UDP throttling.
 Note: this is not just a Cogent and Verizon issue.
 Other ISPs are causing similar headaches.
 Contact Us if you need help.
 Please be sure to voice your complaints with your local ISP and Cogent.
 Tell them to stop throttling packets.

 - IMPORTANT!!
-Repeater Firmware R02.20.12 has been released.
+Repeater Firmware R02.30.20 has been released.
 Please update your repeater immediately.
-DO NOT UPGRADE TO THE LATEST VERSION OF REPEATER FIRMWARE!!!
+NEVER BLINDLY UPGRADE TO THE LATEST VERSION OF REPEATER FIRMWARE!!!
+Newer firmware is not always better.
+Sometimes it has serious flaws.
+Only follow the Firmware Matrix suggestions.
 You have been warned.
 Again.

 - ADVISORY!
 If you upgrade an XPR4550 or XPR6550 past R01.09.10, you will need a 25 kHz entitlement key for wideband 25 kHz analog channels.
 Therefore, we recommend R01.09.10 and CPS version 8 for programming those units.